As a landlord, a primary responsibility is staying up-to-date with rental property laws, codes, and regulations.

 Many cities require landlords to undergo an inspection as a part of their first registration process.

-Especially for landlords who are preparing to acquire a new property and hope to keep vacancy time to a minimum, awareness that there’s an extra step that may take extra time to complete before a tenant is allowed to move in can save you money in the long run.
+Especially for landlords who are preparing to acquire a new property and hope to keep vacancy time to a minimum, awareness that there’s an extra step that may take extra time to complete before a resident is allowed to move in can save you money in the long run.

 Additionally, some cities require a code inspection every time your property is vacant.
-Which means, during those in-between times when you’re hunting for a new tenant, you may also have to invite an agent in for an inspection.
+Which means, during those in-between times when you’re hunting for a new resident, you may also have to invite an agent in for an inspection.

 Depending on how that inspection goes and if there are any issues, you may have extra repairs that you weren’t anticipating, which can add vacancy time.